Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Operator algebras on Lie groups

 As a closing remark, note that the algebra ${\cal A}$ defined in eqs.~\eqref{5a} contains no information on the global structure of the group $G$, since coordinate functions are only locally defined.
-We will soon see that taking the quotient $\mathcal A/\mathcal A_{\mathcal I}$ effectively reinstates the global structure of the group in the operator algebra.
+Taking the quotient $\mathcal A/\mathcal A_{\mathcal I}$ effectively reinstates the global structure of the group in the operator algebra.
+In fact, upon unraveling the definitions in the commutative U(1) case (see section \ref{sec: examples}), one finds that $\mathcal A$ is the operator algebra obtained by sums and products of $\hat X$s and $\hat P$s, while $\mathcal A/\mathcal A_\mathcal I$ is the subspace of `periodic' operators, which are invariant under translations by integer multiples of $2\pi$.